Current situation

 In 1970 a study called "The Limits to Growth.
 A Report for the Club of Rome’s Project on the Predicament of Mankind", was commissioned by members of the Club of Rome.
 It was written by scientists at the Massachusetts Institute of Technology (MIT) in Cambridge, MA (USA) and released in 1972.

 The study has always been controversial but some of the outcomes are prevailing and relevant today, fifty years later.
-Several updates of the study and the presented data have shown that the study still contains valid arguments.
-The German public radio SWR (Südwestrundfunk) offers interesting information about the Club of Rome and the book (unfortunately only in German language).
+Several updates of the study and the presented data have shown that the study still contains valid arguments. © Copyright Club of Rome

 There were also some similar strong warnings in a letter dated 1971 and today called the "Menton Message".
 It was written by scientists for their "three and a half billion neighbors on planet earth", signed by 2.200 environmental scientists from 23 countries and presented at the United Nations Conference on the Human Environment in Stockholm in 1972.
-Already then, the authors were warning about an "unprecedented common danger facing mankind".
+Already then, the authors were warning about an "unprecedented common danger facing mankind". © Copyright UNESCO.
 In this fifty year old document very current topics were already addressed, too.

 Fortunately every challenge or crisis offers opportunities.
 The same applies here.
 New jobs will be created.
 In order to fight the climate change, a painful transition is already starting in heavily affected sectors like the car industry, coal production or the oil industry.
 The transition does also affect industrial sectors that are highly dependent on natural gas, oil or coal like steel production, glass industry, concrete factories or paper production plants.
 But the severe changes will provide access to new business models.
 Further enlargements of sustainable sectors like the wind farms, the production of green hydrogen or the photovoltaics industry will help avoiding a rising unemployment and will increase the added value.
 The International Renewable Energy Agency (IRENA) estimated recently that the transition from fossil fuels to renewable energy will create 85 million new jobs worldwide.
 This development should surpass substantially the estimated loss of 12 million jobs in the fossil fuel industry (Source: IRENA 2022: Energy Transition Holds Key to Tackle Global Energy and Climate Crisis Tweet, press release, International Renewable Energy Agency, Abu Dhabi).
 All of these developments offer various investment opportunities for our investors.